-- (a) All employees will apply the principles of disclosure of financial interest as contained within the Act. - (b) Employees who have been delegated a power or duty, have been nominated as 'designated employees' or provide advice or reports to Council or Committees, must ensure that they are aware of, and comply with, their statutory obligations under the Act.
+- 3.18.1 All employees will apply the principles of disclosure of financial interest as contained within the Act. - 3.18.2 Employees who have been delegated a power or duty, have been nominated as 'designated employees' or provide advice or reports to Council or Committees, must ensure that they are aware of, and comply with, their statutory obligations under the Act.